ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ##### WELCOME TO [YOUR COMPANY NAME] ENGINEERING, DAY 1 GUIDE

 Distributing a Day 1 Guide is your opportunity to provide some structure for new employees, giving them a concrete list of things to do on their first day with your organization that will introduce them to the company culture, their teammates, your process, and your software stack.
-The Day 1 Guide should, of course, reference TheEngineering Guidebook as required Day 1 reading.
+The Day 1 Guide should, of course, reference The Engineering Guidebook as required Day 1 reading.
 In addition, your Day 1 guide should cover the following:

 Instructions on how to get logins/access to required systems, including: